thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 myFunction.apply(null, [arg1, arg2, arg3]);
 ```

+## How do you use the `arguments` and `this` keywords inside an invoked function?

-So far, we have only used the variable `this` in our event listeners.
-In JavaScript, every time that a function is invoked, two special keywords are created that live in the scope of that function—`arguments` and `this`.
+So far, we've only used the `this` keyword in an event listener.
+In JavaScript, every time a function is invoked, two special keywords are created that live in the scope of that function—`arguments` and `this`.

 The `arguments` keyword is an array-like object that holds each argument passed into the function.
 The `arguments` keyword is array-like because it has a brackets `[]` operator, but doesn't have native array methods like `push` and `pop`.